raptor764/SOFE3980U-Lab5/README.md

-# Data Quality
+# Lab 5: Data Quality and Validation

-This lab guides students through assessing and improving data quality using:
+In this lab, students will explore techniques for assessing and improving data quality.
+The lab focuses on two powerful tools:

-1. **Great Expectations** for data validation.
-2. **Cleanlab** for identifying label errors.
+    Great Expectations – A data validation framework that helps ensure data integrity and consistency.
+    Cleanlab – A tool for detecting and correcting mislabeled data to improve model performance.

+By working through this lab, students will gain hands-on experience in identifying data issues and enhancing dataset reliability, which are critical steps in any data science or machine learning workflow.

 ## Repository:
 [https://github.com/zubxxr/SOFE3980U-Lab5](https://github.com/zubxxr/SOFE3980U-Lab5)